mjokipro/mjpro-fe/README.md

 # Installation and Setup Instructions

-Clone down this repository.
+Clone this repository.
 You will need node and npm installed globally on your machine.

 ## Installation: